Gold Vermeil: Origins and Differences

 Is gold vermeil good quality?

-Yes, gold vermeil is of good quality, especially compared to simple gold-plated jewelry.
-The hallmark of vermeil is its base of sterling silver, which is then plated with a thick layer of gold, ensuring durability and longevity.
+Why yes, gold vermeil is of good quality, a touch above simple gold-plated jewelry.
+The signature of vermeil is the base of silver sterling which is then plated with a thick layer of gold, marking a piece of jewelry as sturdy and long-lasting.

 How does gold vermeil work?